Eugene-Lek/onecv-go-backend/README.md

 5. Then `go run .` to run.

-6. Run `go test` to run the unit tests
+6. Run `go test` to run the unit tests.